dawidkotarba/docker-wordpress-mariadb-swag-ssl/README.md

 4. Run: `docker-compose up` or `docker-compose up -d` for the detached mode to run it in background.

-Based on [docker-compose-wordpress-ssl](https://github.com/dawidkotarba/docker-compose-wordpress-ssl) and fantastic post:
+Based on [docker-compose-wordpress-ssl](https://github.com/dawidkotarba/docker-compose-wordpress-ssl) and a fantastic post:
 [Quickly setup WordPress & SSL via Let’s Encrypt and Certbot using Docker Compose ](https://carlwillimott.medium.com/quickly-setup-wordpress-ssl-via-lets-encrypt-and-certbot-b29e8abf2072)